Kaine Parker

 Kaine Parker is a character appearing in American comic books published by Marvel Comics.
-The character has been depicted as a superhero and former supervillain who serves as an ally, an enemy, and foil to Peter Parker / Spider-Man and Ben Reilly.
+The character has been depicted as a superhero and former supervillain who serves as an ally, an enemy, and foil to Peter Parker/Spider-Man and Ben Reilly.
 Created by Terry Kavanagh and Steven Butler, the character first appeared in Web of Spider-Man #119 (December 1994) as the Jackal's first failed attempt of a clone of Spider-Man.
 He later appeared as the new Scarlet Spider in the Marvel Point One one-shot in November 2011 before starring in his own series.

-Kaine Parker / Scarlet Spider will make his cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse.
+Kaine Parker/Scarlet Spider made his cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse.